Other Hotels in Disney World

 The best reason to stay in a non-Disney hotel is to save money.
 (For the Disney-owned hotels, see this.)

-They are the Swan and Dolphin, Four Seasons, and Shades of Green.
-(I’ve stayed in all these multiple times–the links go to detailed reviews.)
+They are the Swan and Dolphin.
+Swan Reserve, Four Seasons, and Shades of Green.
+(I’ve stayed in all these except the Swan Reserve multiple times–the links go to detailed reviews.)

-All these participate in Disney’s Extra Magic Hours program.
+All these participate in Disney’s new Early Entry program.

 The Swan and Dolphin used to be part of Starwood, but are now part of the Marriott family.
 These means many more folks will have points they can use to rent these, as they now go for both Marriott and Starwood points.

-I’m not keen on any of these four for first timers.
+I’m not keen on any of these for first timers.

-- The Swan and Dolphin have transportation comparable to the Disney-owned resorts, but are inconveniently located for a Magic-Kingdom-centered trip–which most first visits are.
+• The Swan, Dolphin and Swan Reserve have transportation more comparable to the Disney-owned resorts, but are inconveniently located for a Magic-Kingdom-centered trip–which most first visits are.

 They can each be great choices for returning trips–Shades of Green for its prices, The Swan in particular for a lower-priced way to be close to Epcot (the Swan has queen beds and two sinks, making it a better family choice than the Dolphin with its full beds and one sink), and the Four Seasons for its stunning amenities, and in particular its pool complex–the best at Disney World.